apache/beam/src/get-started/wordcount-example.md

 # This feature is not yet available in the Beam SDK for Python.
 ```

-### Adding Timestamps to Data
+### Adding timestamps to data

-Each element in a `PCollection` has an associated **timestamp**.
-The timestamp
+Each element in a `PCollection` has an associated [timestamp]({{ site.baseurl }}/documentation/programming-guide#pctimestamps).
-for each element is initially assigned by the source that creates the
+The timestamp for each element is initially assigned by the source that creates
-`PCollection` and can be adjusted by a `DoFn`.
-In this example the input is
-bounded.
-For the purpose of the example, the `DoFn` method named
-`AddTimestampsFn` (invoked by `ParDo`) will set a timestamp for each element in
 the `PCollection`.
+Some sources that create unbounded PCollections can assign
+each new element a timestamp that corresponds to when the element was read or
+added.
+You can manually assign or adjust timestamps with a `DoFn`; however, you
+can only move timestamps forward in time.

+In this example the input is bounded.
+For the purpose of the example, the `DoFn`
+method named `AddTimestampsFn` (invoked by `ParDo`) will set a timestamp for
+each element in the `PCollection`.

 ```java
 .apply(ParDo.of(new AddTimestampFn(minTimestamp, maxTimestamp)));